To combat the growing amount of fraud in the VoIP industry, Flowroute is offering some fraud prevention features.

 - Destinations outside of the US and Canada are always blocked.

 - Whitelisting and destination restriction settings for countries outside of the US and Canada are ignored.

 By default, your account is protected by a fraud detection system that continually monitors and profiles your common call destinations and call volume.
 Should your call volume suddenly spike to unexpected or previously undialed locations, this system may block specific destinations that are out of character for your account.
 If this happens, check the list on this page again.
 You'll see the destinations that have been blocked by this fraud system and can choose to unblock them.

-You can use the second part of our automated system in two ways.
-If you add destinations to this whitelist, calls to those destinations will be never be auto-blocked by our fraud system.
+This setting is ignored when international calling is disabled.
+If you add destinations to this whitelist, calls to those destinations will never be auto-blocked by our fraud system (international calling must be enabled for this purpose).
 Exempt from our fraud detection system and will never be auto-blocked after a burst of high call volume.
 Use this to guarantee delivery of calls to the destinations you most commonly call.